Ask. Learn. Improve

 Finding documents across systemsGleanYou still need to read the documents; answers aren't synthesized

-Organizing existing documentationConfluence/Notion/SharePointStaff still need to navigate and search manually
+Organizing existing documentationConfluence, Notion, or SharePointStaff still need to navigate and search manually

 Complete control and customizationCustom RAG buildRequires significant development and maintenance resources